ZeidLab/EzQuery/README.md

 >However, you can declare conditions to up to 7 tables in your Where function if you
 >want. if you use any not supported operation in the predicate, you will get an exception
->indicating the problem. you wont get any silent treatment so feel free to exprement
+>indicating the problem. you wont get any silent treatment so feel free to experiment
 >and inform us what went wrong and how we can improve this library.
 >Below example shows the above join query with **Where** function: